hx2A/py5website/reference/sketch_load_shader.rst

 Description
 ===========

-Loads a shader into the PShader object.
+Loads a shader into the Py5Shader object.
 The shader file must be loaded in the sketch's "data" folder/directory to load correctly.
 Shaders are compatible with the P2D and P3D renderers, but not with the default renderer.

 Alternatively, the file maybe be loaded from anywhere on the local computer using an absolute path (something that starts with / on Unix and Linux, or a drive letter on Windows), or the filename parameter can be a URL for a file found on a network.